TammyTheAnalyst/aviation-financial-etl-insights-viz/README.md

 **Delta Air Lines** consistently maintained the highest expenses in Q1 and Q2.
 In Q3, **Federal Express Corporation’s** operating expenses surged ahead — likely reflecting increased demand for cargo and logistics services during the holiday season. **Southwest Airlines** consistently reported the lowest operating expenses across all quarters analyzed.

 ---

-### 📝 Summary

-This analysis was designed to practice essential **ETL process management, SQL querying, Python scripting, data validation, and Power BI reporting** skills using aviation financial data.

-While the aviation and aerospace sector has always been a personal high-interest area for me, from passenger jets to military demonstration teams and small training aircraft, this project is equally intended to demonstrate transferable skills that apply across multiple industries.

----

 ## 📌 Project Overview

 This project demonstrates a complete, end-to-end data workflow, including:

 - Extracting aviation and financial data
 - Transforming and cleaning data using Python and SQLite
 - Loading clean data for analysis